 “Happiness” is the key in deciding the best countries.
 Why?
 Read the quotes given by the author of the world happiness report

 People who are emotionally happier, who have more satisfying lives, and who live in happier communities, are more likely both now and later to be healthy, productive, and socially connected.
 These benefits in turn flow more broadly to their families, workplaces, and communities, to the advantage of all.

-It clearly states when people of the nation are happy, other factors will automatically fall in its support.
+It clearly states that when people of a nation are happy, other factors will automatically fall in its support.
 On a scale that runs from 0 to 10, even the happiest nations that topped the list of best countries could not attain 10/10.
 However, they have managed to hit the list with an average of 7s.
-While measuring a country’s happiness, list of best ones have been changed abruptly with some ups and downs every month.
-You can see the obvious change by comparing our best countries list in 2013 and 2014.
-When i tried analyzing the reason behind this dramatic change — it was something beyond this article’s scope.
-Rather than diverting the topic, i would better move on with our best countries listing.
+While measuring a country’s happiness, list of best ones have changed abruptly with ups and downs every month.
+You can see the changes by comparing our best countries list in 2013 and 2014.
+When I tried analyzing the reason behind this dramatic change — it was something beyond this article’s scope.
+Rather than diverting the topic, I would better move on with our best countries listing.

 When the world happiness report was released for the first time in 2012, it drew an international attention and now it’s time to go through the new one.
-If you are interested in reading the entire report submitted to United Nations General Assembly, you can download it by Clicking here.
+If you are interested in reading the entire report submitted to United Nations General Assembly, you can download by clicking here.

 Topped the list in the past year at no 3